 Can a Lawyer Help?

 An experienced truancy attorney can help with these issues, either by helping you resolve a dispute with the school district or by representing you in court if necessary.
-In Warwick, Rhode Island, Veronica Assalone and her colleagues at Assalone & Associates, LLC, have extensive experience with truancy law.
-You can reach Assalone & Associates, LLC, at (401) 589-5599 for a free consultation by phone.
+In Warwick, Rhode Island, Veronica Assalone and her colleagues at Assalone Lombardi, LLC, have extensive experience with truancy law.
+You can reach Assalone Lombardi, LLC, at (401) 589-5599 for a free consultation by phone.